Denazification: American zone

+General topics

 Eagle above the rear main entry to the Robert-Piloty building, department of Computer Science, Darmstadt University of Technology.
 Note the effaced Swastika under the eagle.

 The Joint Chiefs of Staff Directive 1067 directed US Army General Dwight D. Eisenhower's policy of denazification.
 A report of the Institute on Re-education of the Axis Countries in June 1945 recommended: "Only an inflexible long-term occupation authority will be able to lead the Germans to a fundamental revision of their recent political philosophy."
 The United States military pursued denazification in a zealous and bureaucratic fashion, especially during the first months of the occupation.
 It had been agreed among the Allies that denazification would begin by requiring Germans to fill in a questionnaire (Fragebögen) about their activities and memberships during Nazi rule.
 Five categories were established: Major Offenders, Offenders, Lesser Offenders, Followers, and Exonerated Persons.
 The Americans, unlike the British, French, and Soviets, interpreted this to apply to every German over the age of 18 in their zone.
 Eisenhower initially estimated that the denazification process would take 50 years.

 When the nearly complete list of Nazi Party memberships was turned over to the Allies (by a German anti-Nazi who had rescued it from destruction in April 1945 as American troops advanced on Munich), it became possible to verify claims about participation or non-participation in the Party.
 The 1.5 million Germans who had joined before Hitler came to power were deemed to be hard-core Nazis.
 In May and June 1945, 700 were arrested daily, and 18,000 total by August.
 By September, 82,000 were in internment camps.

 Progress was slowed by the overwhelming numbers of Germans to be processed and by difficulties such as incompatible power systems and power outages, as with the Hollerith IBM data machine that held the American vetting list in Paris.
 As many as 40,000 forms could arrive in a single day to await processing.
 By December 1945, even though a full 500,000 forms had been processed, there remained a backlog of 4,000,000 forms from POWs and a potential case load of 7,000,000.
 The Fragebögen were, of course, filled out in German.
 The number of Americans working on denazification was inadequate to handle the workload, partly as a result of the demand in the US by families to have soldiers returned home.
 Replacements were mostly unskilled and poorly trained.
 In addition, there was too much work to be done to complete the process of denazification by 1947, the year American troops were expected to be completely withdrawn from Europe.